 (3) When considering whether to make an order under rule 30.2(4) (transfer between the Royal Courts of Justice and the district registries) when the proceedings are in the Business and Property Courts, the court must also have regard to—

-(a) significant links between the claim and the circuit in question, considering the factors listed in paragraph 2.3(3) above;
+(a) significant links between the claim and the circuit in question, considering the factors listed in paragraph 2.3(3) and (4) above;

 (b) whether court resources, deployment constraints, or fairness require that the hearings (including the trial) be held in another court than the court into which it was issued;